adam-kosinski/Birds/miscellaneous/brainstorm.md

 - Predicted accuracy threshold for limiting group size
 - Confusion values within and between configured groups
 - Sorting score algorithm, and proficiency thresholds

-\*Priority: Location-based common species sorting - species counts only returns species, so might be tricky for genera, families, etc.
-Also note that the not-found-in-region alert is ignoring rank levels higher than species right now.

-Region of study radius may need to vary?
-For instance, turtles of NC with the sea turtles.

-Teaching page, where it shows you several examples of each taxon next to each other?
-Have info links for each taxon on that page.
-Number of examples could be adjusted based on number of taxa.
-If 2 taxa, show 2-3 examples each.
-If 4 taxa, maybe 2 examples each.
-More than that, just do 1 example each.

-Allow groups to be configured.
-Issue - custom groups won't update local storage because no iNaturalist data fetched yet.
-Fix this by disallowing local storage update if no iNaturalist AND no conf value from a custom grouping

-It's possible for a group to be created with one species it seems (see common warblers visual ID).
-I believe only one such group can be created, otherwise they would be merged.
-Could add it to the group with extra space containing the most similar taxon, but what if all groups are full?
-Probably the best thing to do is just add it to the group containing its most similar taxon.
-This might result in one group being over the limit, but maybe that's okay.

-Sidescrolling in location search results list

-Convert Sophie's warbler calls into all warbler calls?

-Chipmunk intruder

-Warbler field marks game!

 ---